ContainerSolutions/ImageWolf/README.md

 ## Getting Started

-The PoC was developed for Docker Swarm Mode.
-If there is sufficient interest, versions for Kubernetes and other cluster managers will follow.
 ImageWolf is currently alpha software and intended as a PoC - please don't run it in production!

+### Docker Swarm Mode

 To start ImageWolf, run the following on your Swarm master: